frctl/fractal/docs/components/overview.md

 Unlike some other systems, Fractal does not enforce any specific nomenclature or taxonomy on your components - you are free to organise and name them as you wish.

-## What makes a component?
+## What defines a component?

 In order for Fractal to recognise your components, they must:

 1. Live within the component directory that you specified in your [fractal.js configuration file](/docs/configuration.md#components-directory-path).
-2. Have a 'view' file, containing the markup required to rendering your component. **By default, the name of this view file will be the 'handle' (name) of your component.**
+2. Have a 'view' file, containing the markup required to rendering your component.
+By default, **the name of this view file will be the 'handle'** (name) of your component.

 Optionally, components can also: